 Deferred tax asset is recognized on individual company basis taking into account future performance plans of those companies.
-No deferred tax asset is recognized from Group's tax losses carry forward for indefinite period of time of EUR 1,128 thousand as 31 December 2021 (as at 31 December 2020 - EUR 2,333 thousand) due to future uncertainties related with the performance of those companies.
-As at 31 December 2021 and 2020 all above mentioned tax losses is related to consolidated subsidiary UAB INVL Asset Management.
-As at 31 December 2021 in the total deferred tax asset balance of the Group the amount of EUR 222 thousand (as at 31 December 2020 - EUR 240 thousand) relates to deferred tax asset recognized from the taxable losses of the Company and EUR 384 thousand (as at 31 December 2020 - EUR 579 thousand) was recognized from the taxable losses of other Group's entities (Note 6).
-As at 31 December 2021 recognition of deferred tax asset from the taxable losses of acquired asset management entities are supported on the estimation of these entities' profitability, which is based on the forecasted growth of managed funds and participants portfolio, on the level of management fees, on future funds return and number of participants.
-If the profitability estimation would be change by 5%, deferred tax asset would be recognised by EUR 19 thousand more/less (as at 31 December 2020 - EUR 200 -
+No deferred tax asset is recognized from Group's tax losses carry forward for indefinite period of time of EUR 999 thousand as 31 December 2022 (as at 31 December 2021 - EUR 1,128 thousand) due to future uncertainties related with the performance of those companies.
+As at 31 December 2022 and 2021 all above mentioned tax losses is related to consolidated subsidiary UAB INVL Asset Management.
+As at 31 December 2022 in the total deferred tax asset balance of the Group the amount of EUR 326 thousand (as at 31 December 2021 - EUR 222 thousand) relates to deferred tax asset recognized from the taxable losses of the Company and EUR 496 thousand (as at 31 December 2022 recognition of deferred tax asset from the taxable losses of acquired asset management entities are supported on the estimation of these entities' profitability, which is based on the forecasted growth of managed funds and participants portfolio, on the level of management fees, on future funds return and number of participants.
+If the profitability estimation would be change by 5%, deferred tax asset would be recognised by EUR 25 thousand more/less (as at 31 December 2021 - EUR 19 thousand).